-Financial support was provided by Consejo Nacional de Ciencia y Tecnología (CONACyT) under grant number 252148 and Deutsche Forschungsgemeinschaft (DFG) under grant numbers BU3911/1-1 and PE2133/1-1.
+This project was funded by the Consejo Nacional de Ciencia y Tecnología (CONACyT) under grant number 252148 and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 439783529.
 Parts of this work were funded through the Austrian Science Fund (FWF) - Agence Nationale de la Recherche (ANR) research project FWF-I-2619-N29 and ANR-15-CE04-0009-01 HYDROSLIDE: Hydro-geophysical observations for an advanced understanding of clayey landslides as well as by the Austrian Federal Ministry of Science, Research and Economy (project: ExploGRAF- Development of geophysical exploration methods for the characterization of mine-tailings towards exploitation).